EpistasisLab/Aliro/examples/Calinski-Harabasz/README.md

 | linkage        | 1 | \_NaN\_     |
 | kmeans         | 1 | \_NaN\_     |

 Each experiment also produces two scatter plots to show the clustering - one based on sepal length vs. sepal width, and the other based on petal length vs. petal width.
+Note that FGLab automatically displays uploaded images, so it is possible to create the plots within MATLAB and have them displayed on the experiment page.

 ## Citations